-Because Dan Erickson has used Viable to analyze so much customer data at this point, they have quite a few insights.
+Because Dan Erickson has used Viable to analyze so much customer data at this point, he has quite a few insights.
 I asked him to share some of their top trends.

 Trend 1: Customers Hate Your Tech

-Erickson, says their AI has found that most companies truly struggle with crappy tech experiences.
+Erickson says their AI has found that most companies truly struggle with crappy tech experiences.
 Customers want websites and apps to just work, but even after they complain, nothing changes.
-Company leaders don’t spend the time or fully consider the full tech experience—this is costing companies dearly.
+Company leaders don’t spend the time or fully consider the complete tech experience—this is costing companies dearly.

 Trend 2: Customers Downranking Apps for Bad Service

 At a high level, what other customer data is Viable seeing?
-They pulled in data from a bunch of retail apps off the App Store and Google Play Store and found customer experience with human support matters a lot!
+They pulled in data from a bunch of retail apps in the App Store and Google Play Store and found customer experience with human support matters a lot!
 In fact, people use app reviews to complain about customer support.
-This is a key insight because it means negative reviews in the app store may not have anything to do with your app.
+This is a key insight because it means negative reviews in the app store may not have anything to do with the app itself.

 Company executives would be wise to fully analyze all reviews to understand their origination.
 It could have been a bad experience with a customer rep, OR simply a customer’s difficulty getting in touch with your customer service department.